-Our lessons take around an hour to complete when viewed as a full lesson.
+Our lessons take around an hour to complete when viewed as a full lesson in our Classroom.
 Each lesson follows a similar structure; many have a multiple-choice quiz, followed by a video explanation from the teacher, and there may then be a worksheet, exercise and a multiple-choice quiz at the end to check understanding.

-Each lesson has a video with an explanation of the topic.
+Every lesson has a video with an explanation of the topic from a teacher.
 Typically, a video will include lesson objectives, questions to ensure understanding, and various practice tasks, with prompts to start and pause the video.

-Most lessons have an additional worksheet or presentation embedded and/or for download.
-These will contain any templates, tasks or other content as referred to in the lesson video.
+Most lessons have an additional worksheet embedded.
+These will contain any templates, tasks or other content as referred to in the video.
+In Teacher Hub, teachers can also access slides (usually replicated from the video).
+The majority of these sheets and slides are downloadable.

-In Teacher Hub, you can also find transcripts for each lesson’s video.
+Transcripts for each lesson’s video are available in Teacher Hub.
 This is useful for those who want to quickly skim to see what each lesson covers, without having to watch the video all the way through.
 Many teachers also use Oak lesson transcripts to help with scripting their own lessons.

 Our lessons are designed to be flexible, so you don't need to use every included element.
-Teachers may choose to use the slides without the videos for in-class teaching, or to download and adapt the worksheets to complement their own lesson plans.
+Teachers can choose to use the slides without the videos, for example, or to download and adapt the worksheets to complement their own lesson plans.

-Tip - Visit our planning pages to find out more about how teachers are using Oak's lessons in their classrooms
+Visit our planning pages to find out more about how teachers are using Oak's lessons in their classrooms.